fabiocaccamo/python-benedict/README.md

 ```

 If the existing dict keys contain the keypath separator a `ValueError` will be raised.

 In this case you need to use a [custom keypath separator](#custom-keypath-separator).

 ### Keypath
-`.` is the default keypath separator, you can customize it passing the `keypath_separator` argument in the constructor.
+`.` is the default keypath separator.

 ```python
 d = benedict()